NewCulture Consulting

 2. Google Webmaster Tools

 Your website is one of the primary ways people will interact with your organization before ever deciding to get involved or donate.
-Knowing how those people are getting your site and understand key items to improve your website performance is crucial if you want to make it better.
+Knowing how those people are getting to your site and understanding key items to improve your website performance is crucial if you want to make it better.

 With Google Webmaster Tools, you can track your site's search performance with Google Search Console and gain access to webmaster resources like site usability issues, sitemap statistics, and more.